 If you have a newborn child, but you do not add that child to your coverage, your newborn child may be added to your coverage solely for the purpose of administering benefits for the newborn during the first 48 hours following a vaginal delivery or 96 hours following a cesarean delivery.
-If that occurs, a separate deductible and coinsurance may be applied to your newborn child unless your coverage specifically waives the deductible or coinsurance for your newborn child.
+If that occurs, a separate deductible will be applied to your newborn child unless your coverage specifically waives the deductible for your newborn child.
 If the newborn is added to or covered by and receives benefits under another plan, benefits will not be provided under this plan.

-Coverage Change Events, page 71.
+Coverage Change Events, page 69.